-In SGB, we recognizing and awarding our employee and team that have shown consistent excellence performance, contribution to the category set-forth through Employee Recognition Award (ERA).
-Through this award, employee are expected to be the true role model of SGB Values whereby they incorporate it in their ways of working.
+In SGB, we recognizing and awarding our employee and team that have shown consistent excellence performance, contribution to the category set-forth.
+Through Employee Recognition Award (ERA), employee are expected to be the true role model of SGB Values whereby they incorporate it in their ways of working.